valhallasw/pcraster/documentation/pcraster/install.rst

 These lines can be put in $HOME/.bash_profile to have them executed each time you login.

 PCRaster is now installed and ready to be used.
+In case the software doesn't work, verify that the Linux Standard Base (LSB) 4 package is installed.

 Windows
 -------